home Hair & Skin arrow

 In addition to a good doctor and reliable treatment options, hair loss due to thyroid dysfunction naturally also requires a sliver of patience.
 It simply takes a little time for the hair to grow back to a nice, strong, full head of hair.

-PRP Therapy by HAIR & SKIN: Natural Growth Booster
+Autologous Blood Treatment by HAIR & SKIN: Natural Growth Booster

 Has patience never been your strong point?
 We understand that all too well.
 That's exactly why we at HAIR & SKIN are happy to help your stagnant hair growth.

-May we introduce you to the PRP treatment, for example?
-Its secret recipe is its naturalness.
 With nothing more than a little bit of blood, it makes the limp hair grow legs.
 A few milliliters are already enough.

 Because exactly in these few milliliters hides a treasure chest of precious red blood cells.
 You couldn’t find more proteins and nutrients anywhere else.
-It's no wonder that your tired hair roots are eagerly pining for the protein bundle - so make sure to keep them coming.

-Because as soon as they come into contact with the liquid treasures, they unleash unimagined growth powers.
-Immediately, the hair roots start to move.
-So you'll have your beloved hair back in record time.
+As soon as they come into contact with the liquid treasures, they unleash unimagined growth powers.

 HAIR & SKIN Hair Transplantation – A Makeover for Life